 The ext-net is the external (public) network interface of the instance.
 Connecting routers/hosts to this network makes them reachable over the public internet.

 When the network creation dialog shows, you can enter the details required as per your design.
-In this instance, we are configure a VictimNetwork Subnet to be of the network 10.0.0.0/24
+In this instance, we are configuring a VictimNetwork Subnet to be of the network 10.0.0.0/24